mfarnisa/The-Effects-of-pulse-precipitation-reduction-on-Pinus-edulis-and-Juniperus-monosperma/README.md

 Four physiological responses: maximum photosynthesis, stomatal conductance, water potential and midday leaf water content were analyzed to assess drought responses in Piñon and Juniper pre and post a monsoon event.
 The study uses previously established precipitation reduction treatments that include 0% (control), 45%, 70%, and 90% passive precipitation removals.

-### Data collected by Jeremy Adkins at the Seville National Wildlife Refuge, NM in 2020.
+### Data collected by Jeremy Adkins at the Sevilleta National Wildlife Refuge, NM in 2020.
 ### Statistical Analyses conducted by Jeremy Adkins, Taylor Brown, Mona Farnisa & Elise Pletcher

 A group project for Advanced Analysis Methods in Natural Resources (NRES 746) Fall 2021